INTD 7003: International Medicine

 Course Objectives

-• To advance knowledge of global health issues through clinical, public health, research, and/or community service experiences.
-To specifically:
+To advance knowledge of global health issues through clinical, public health, research, and/or community service experiences, specifically:

-• Appreciate the art of history taking an physical examination for bedside diagnosis, when adjunctive means of testing are limited
+• Appreciate the art of history taking and physical examination for bedside diagnosis, when adjunctive means of testing are limited.

-• To gain insight into health care disparities and the social determinants of health
+To gain insight into health care disparities and the non-medical drivers of health.

 Course Requirements: